jean-marc/diagram/README.md

 ```xml
 	<rf:A rdf:about='#b'/>
 ```
-If the new symbol `d' is not of class `rf:A' it must be stated explicitly:
+If the new symbol `b' is not of class `rf:A' it must be stated explicitly:
 ```
 	<symbol id='b'>
 		<metadata>